Voting Record

 Meetings disclosed on the EU Transparency Register — last 6 months

 András Tivadar Kulja represents Hungary in the European Parliament as a member of the European People's Party (EPP), the centre-right political group that constitutes the Parliament's largest faction and generally advocates for pro-business policies, European integration, and Christian democratic values.
 Kulja belongs to Hungary's Respect and Freedom Party, a smaller political formation that emerged as an alternative voice in Hungarian politics.
 The EPP focuses on promoting economic competitiveness, strengthening European institutions, and maintaining traditional conservative social policies across the European Union.
-Kulja's parliamentary engagement has been notably limited, with an attendance record of 42.4% compared to the European Parliament average of approximately 82%, and participation in 42% of votes during his term.
 His low participation rates distinguish him among Hungarian MEPs and reflect a pattern of reduced involvement in parliamentary proceedings.
 Kulja serves a full term rather than completing someone else's mandate, representing Hungarian interests within the broader EPP framework of centre-right European politics.

 AI-generated summary · Verify with official EP sources